DigitalRoninCo/vanity-addy-generator/README.md

 # Vanity Address Generator

-This repository contains an experimental setup for generating Solana vanity addresses with GPU acceleration.
-It also provides a minimal framework for recording wipe compliance information and database migrations.
+This repository contains a minimal implementation of a Solana vanity wallet generator.
+A GPU worker searches for matching public keys while a simple API records wipe compliance information and database migrations.
+The directories mirror a larger deployment where a backend job manager and smart contract coordinate GPU nodes.

 ## Prerequisites